 Step 2.
 Create a destination which is a database connection.

 Step 3.
-Start creating a flow in the Flow Builder window by clicking the
+Start creating a flow in the Flows window by clicking the

-+ button and selecting Databases/Extract data from files, load into database (or something similar, as long as a source is a data object and the destination is a database).
++ button and selecting file to database (or something similar, as long as a source is a data object and the destination is a database).

 Step 4.
 Let's create the first transformation, which inserts data into the Order table.
 Start by selecting a source (FROM) connection and format, and destination (TO) connection.
 Continue by entering a filename into the FROM field, for example, test.xml and entering